Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps

 Note that in fact we prove more general and more precise versions of Theorem~\ref{thm:continuation-resolvent}.
 For example we continue the resolvent for a certain class of derivations on vector bundles (cf. Definition~\ref{def:admissible_vector_bundle}) including the geodesic vector field with smooth potential, Lie derivatives on perpendicular $k$-forms and general associated vector bundles over constant curvature manifolds (cf. Examples \ref{exmpl:potential}-\ref{exmpl:perp_k-forms}).
 Furthermore we give a precise description of the wavefrontset of the resolvent.
 For a full statement we refer the reader to Theorem~\ref{thm:full-theorem-resolvent} and \ref{thm:admissible-bundles}.

-\textbf{Acknowledgement} We thank Fr\'ed\'eric Faure, Sébastien Gou\"ezel, Colin Guillarmou, Luis-Miguel Rodrigues, Gabriel Rivi\`ere and Viet Dang for helpful remarks and discussions.
+\textbf{Acknowledgement} We thank Fr\'ed\'eric Faure, Sébastien Gou\"ezel, Colin Guillarmou, Luis-Miguel Rodrigues, Gabriel Rivi\`ere and Viet Dang and the referee for helpful remarks and discussions.
 We acknowledge the hospitality of the Hausdorff Institute of Mathematics in Bonn where part of this work was done.
+TW acknowledges support by the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether group ``Microlocal Methods for Hyperbolic Dynamics''(Grant No. WE 6173/1-1)